pwsiegel/pwsiegel.github.io/_posts/math/2019-09-01-jensen-inequality.md

 (In fact, any value between $x_i$ and $x_{i+1}$ would do for the present purposes.)

 This question has a very simple answer: the median is always within one standard deviation of the mean.
-This is a very elementary statement, but I don't think it is easy to prove - the proof that I will present here using Jensen's inequality is the simplest argument I know!
+This is a very elementary statement, but I don't think it is easy to prove - one way or the other some mechanism for estimating expectations of random variables is required.

 To begin, we will need a clever variational characterization of the median, which is interesting in its own right.
 As in the previous section, equip the finite set $\Omega = \br{\omega_1, \ldots, \omega_n}$ with the uniform probability measure, and let $X$ be the random variable on this probability space defined by $X(\omega_i) = x_i$.